Events & Promotions

 Each of the stockings is sewn by my housekeeper’s neighbor so each one looks a bit different and unique!
 For a limited time only, we will sneak these little stockings into the guest rooms as parting gifts.
 If you want one, come stay with us soon!

 Coming to Quintet to celebrate a honeymoon, anniversary, birthday, or a special occasion?
-Ask about our special add-on packages below when you book your room.
+Ask about our special add-on package below when you book your room.
 We can also customize to your request and event.

 The Adagio Package: $300RMB